pokt-foundation/docs/node/README.md

 Want to understand the economics of running a node before you dive in?
 Read about [Node Economics](../learn/economics/nodes.md).

+If you want to understand how node rewards are calculated, as well as how to maximimze your rewards, read the section on [Understanding Rewards](rewards.md).

 For a no-frills quickstart guide, you should head over to the [Pocket Core docs](https://docs.pokt.network/core/).